1st day – Introduction to biofuels & Advanced biofuels

 - Coprocessing of vegetable oils in refinery units such as HDS units

-Practical and technology aspects of the hydrotreating processes and coprocessing of vegetable oils including engineering challenges
+Practical and technological aspects of the hydrotreating processes and coprocessing of vegetable oils including engineering challenges:

 - Cellulosic ethanol and butanol